 While colour matching is the most obvious way to use to the Hoop Tree, I also wanted to incorporate some additional play and development opportunities, so I made some deliberate design choices when putting it all together.

 Using washi tape was much quicker and easier than painting with child-safe paint (ribbon would be a great alternative too, though) and as it is easily removable means I can change it up again later for different activities.
-One other thing I'd like to do is make paper green leaves, pink and white blossom, rosy apples and autumnal-coloured leaves to decorate the hoops, to give us an opportunity to talk about the seasons and also make the hoop tree into a prop for further imaginative play.
-For G-Man, we'll put letter labels on the hoops for a spelling challenge.
+As a DIY toy, it has so many possibilities.
+One other thing I’d like to do is make paper green leaves, pink and white blossom, rosy apples and autumnal-coloured leaves to decorate the hoops, to give us an opportunity to talk about the seasons and also make the hoop tree into a prop for further imaginative play.
+For G-Man, we’ll put letter labels on the hoops for a spelling challenge.
 And if all else fails, we may even take it down to the toy kitchen and hang a few mugs on it!

 A note about safety.
 Play with everyday non-toy objects has widely recognised benefits for young children, however these kinds of activities should always be closely supervised.
 Use common sense to decide what you are comfortable letting your child handle, and decide for yourself what could be a hazard.

 Want to get Washi-d up yourself?
 If you want to make this DIY baby toy for your child, check out these supplies on Amazon.
 These are affiliate links, which means that if you click through and buy, I will receive a small amount towards the running of this website – thank you for your support!

 In need of a hoop tree to washi-up?
 This cheap and cheerful mug tree from KitchenCraft is perfect for the job, with slightly tilted and stoppered branches to stop things sliding off.